Can the European Green Deal drive us towards a Low Emissions Society

 30 January 2020, 9:45 - 16:00

-The event aims at investigating main gaps and opportunities in the context of the European Green Deal to enhance EU policy-making towards a Paris Agreement-compatible world.
-Based on these two research projects outcomes, it will be discussed on how the EU could strengthen its domestic and international efforts for a fair and effective transition towards carbon neutrality, in practice.
+The event aimed to investigate main gaps and opportunities in the context of the European Green Deal to enhance EU policy-making towards a Paris Agreement-compatible world.
+Based on these two research projects outcomes, we discussed on how the EU could strengthen its domestic and international efforts for a fair and effective transition towards carbon neutrality, in practice.

 After a brief presentation of the two research projects and their main results, several discussion sessions will take place on the following topics: